Moor Row: Railway

 Moor Row formerly had a station on the Whitehaven, Cleator and Egremont Junction Railway.
-A railway shunting yard was built in the village, bringing further jobs and prosperity to the inhabitants.
+There was a junction at Moor Row to Cleator Moor east to avoid mine subsidence at the original Cleator Moor station.
+A second branch ran to Egremont and on to Sellafield, which was marked by mine subsidence.
+A sub branch from Egremont served the Bigrigg mines.
+A railway shunting yard was built in the village, bringing further jobs and prosperity to the inhabitants along with an engine shed and carriage and wagon repair facilities..
 It became western Cumbria's most important junction and goods yard until the end of World War II when trucks and the motorways brought about the decline of the railways in the UK.
 The railway closed in 1980 with the closing of the last mine at Beckermet.
-The railway is still in situ and runs to Mirehouse Junction.
+The railway bed is still in situ and runs to Mirehouse Junction and Rowrah.
 It is also now part of both the national coast to coast walk and cycleway.

 Employment

 Westlakes Science and Technology Park is a local employer today.
 Also the nuclear power plant Sellafield is a few miles away which also offers local employment.
+The area has lost practically all the industries induced to the area in post WW2 government schemes managed through various development agencies.
+Those agencies' functions have largely been replaced by Britain's Energy Coast land agency owned by the government's Nuclear Decommissioning Authority that replaced BNFL as the owner operators of the Sellafield and Windscale plutonium factory.
+In 2022 the site started a 100 year clean up programme expected to cost over £100 billion at 2022 prices.

 Sport

-The Village has a football team, Moor Row F.C.
+The village has a football team, Moor Row F.C.